jalex-stark/lean-at-MC2020/lean_at_mc2020_source/source/day2.rst

     end

 First, informally prove the following:
 If p and q are consecutive primes, then p + q can be written as a product of three factors, each greater than 1.

 Then, fill in the following formal sketch of the same theorem.
-We give two lemmas, together with an incomplete proof containing five `sorry`s.
+We give two lemmas, together with an incomplete proof containing five ``sorry``.
-You can work on the lemmas and `sorry`s in any order, without affecting the global structure of the proof.
+You can work on the lemmas and ``sorry`` in any order, without affecting the global structure of the proof.
 If you like, you can tear down the provided sketch and make your own proof.

 In particular, feel free to solve the last one even if your proofs of the previous two have sorry

 .. code-block:: lean
   :name: eq_2_of_even_prime

   example (p : ℕ) : p.prime → p = 2 ∨ p % 2 = 1 :=
   begin